MrJanHorak/nostagilic_moment_descent_clone/README.md

 ### Game Mechanics

 - **Zero Gravity Movement**: Full 6 degrees of freedom movement with your spaceship
-- **Procedurally Generated Cave System**: Endless tunnel exploration
+- **Multiple Game Modes**: Choose between level-based play or endless procedural generation
 - **Dynamic Lighting**: Advanced lighting system that brings the cave environment to life
-- **Enemy AI**: Multiple enemy types with different behaviors
+- **Enemy AI**: Multiple enemy types with different behaviors and attack patterns
-- **Power-up System**: Collect power-ups that enhance your ship's capabilities
+- **Power-up System**: Collect various power-ups that enhance your ship's capabilities
 - **Scoring System**: Earn points by defeating enemies and surviving longer

 ## Technologies Used